dmgust2/AvenueCodeChallenge/README.md

 Database:
 * SQLite3
-* I cleared out the DEV DB.
-No seeding is necessary, users can sign up and start adding tasks.
+* No seeding is necessary, users can sign up and start adding tasks.
 You can load some dummy data by running: rails db:seed --trace

 Testing:
+* Most of the work here was setup.
+Covered Tasks and Subtasks controllers, models, etc.
 * Rspec: bundle exec rspec spec
-* Rails (mini test): rake test
+* Rails (minitest): rake test

 Deployment Instructions:
 * Simply run Development: TodoList